I spent two days in a New York jail cell with 15 other criminals

 I was also seriously hungover – I’d been arrested at 5am and spent another day and night in a horrible cell.
 I was waiting for my number to be called for ages so I could see a lawyer and go through courtbut it took ages.

 Around 36 hours after I was arrested, they took me to court and the lawyer advised me to take a small felony and pay the 200 dollar fine.
 I was relived to get out, but I still thought it was bullshit that I had to accept this.
+Would definitely clear this out with experts at the Ladan Law Firm, P.A. when have chance.

 The whole episode left me with some very bad handcuff marks and a lesson in how to talk to American police.
 They say people leave jail with more criminal habits than when they go in.
 I don’t think that happened to me – the only lasting habit I left with was a taste for peanut butter and jelly.